sokolnikov911/yandex-turbo-pages/README.md

 * rating;
 * accordion;
 * video from own server;
-* ad block position element.
+* ad block position element;
+* media-content with slider.

 Examples of using helpers you can find in `examples/content_helpers.php`.